WftA Neck Pour Infinity R2 High Proof Bourbon Review

 ENJOYMENT METHOD:

-I enjoyed the juice neat from a Glencairn with my sister, and my father and fellow Whiskey for the Ages reviewer, Brian.
+I enjoyed the juice neat from a Glencairn with my sister as well as my father/fellow Whiskey for the Ages reviewer, Brian.

 Check out his review for this bourbon here!